Renseck/MAIO-RandomForest/README.md

 # MAIO-RandomForest
-Random forest analysis of air quality for the MAIO course of 2023-2024
+Random forest analysis of air quality for the MAIO course of 2023-2024.

+## Installation
+All required packages can be installed by running `pip install -r requirements.txt` in a Python-capable terminal window.

 ## Usage
 Everything should work out of the box, when run in something like Spyder.
+This will generate all results and graphs used in the accompanying report (to be added here?).
+Some of the function (like `clean_data(...)` could in principle be used on other data, but I advise caution.
+This code has not been written to be reusable or easily adaptable, and will take a while to understand.

 ## License
 MIT License